ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 Let's create a sample certification chain.
 Consult OpenSSL cookbook for certificate sign requests.

-Your task is to create root certificate, intermediate certificate and end-user certificate.
+Your task is to create root certificate, intermediate certificate and end-entity certificate.
-We will be using different key for each certificate.
+We will be using different key and key type for each certificate.
 This is only for testing purposes and you should use the best available algorithm in your real life scenario.

 Workflow is following.
 Use keys from the previous task.

   1. Use Ed25519 key for creating the root certificate
   2. Use ECDSA key with `secp256r1` curve for intermediate certificate and use previous root certificate as issuer
-  3. Finally use RSA key with at least 4096 bit key size for end-user certificate.
+  3. Finally use RSA key with at least 4096 bit key size for end-entity certificate.
 Use intermediate certificate as issuer.

-  > Show commands and return public keys and as mark of completion of this part.
+  > Show commands and return certificates and as mark of completion of this part.
 Certificates will be used later on.

 #### Task 2.2.2.
 Understanding certificate chains